xfdywy/xiaoshujiang/Reinforcement Learning topic.md

 * The first one is when the state space is infinite or too large to be traversed.
 * The second one is when the state space is finite.

  For the first case, identifying the **"visited level"** is the most important thing.
-Only if we see enough unseen state, can we make the right decision.
+Only if we see enough  state, can we make the right decision.
 The **"visited level"** is not the trivial count of each state because of the dependent between each state.

 For the second case, identifying the **"uncertainty level"** is the most important thing.
 We should go mostly to the state of which the estimated value is large and the uncertainty level is low.